sekar3s/Terraform-Lab/Lab/Lab 02 - Managing Terraform State on Azure.md

 4. Open the file `.\configs\dev\backend.tfvars`.

 5. Replace "" with value copied from step 3 above for the *storage_account_name* assignment.
+Save the file.
 Repeat the step for the prod environment in the next steps.

 6. Open the file `.\configs\prod\backend.tfvars`

-7. Replace "" with value copied from step 3 above for the *storage_account_name* assignment. **We will use prod for a later lab**.
+7. Replace "" with value copied from step 3 above for the *storage_account_name* assignment.
+Save the file. **We will use prod for a later lab**.

 Notice how *access_key* is not being instantiated in this file.
 Instead, we will assign it to an environment variable and retrieve it from our Key Vault.